'Nation mourns one of its worthiest sons': Leaders across party lines condole Mukherjee's death | Politics

 "He and I worked very closely in the Government of India and I depended on him a great deal for his wisdom, vast knowledge and experience of public affairs," he said.
 Congress leader Rahul Gandhi also condoled Mukherjee's demise.

-Samajwadi Party chief Akhilesh Yadav and Bahujan Samaj Party supremo Mayawati described Mukherjee as a "true gem" who was of a "kind nature".
-Nationalist Congress Party chief Sharad Pawar said Mukherjee was an esteemed colleague, fellow parliamentarian and a dear friend.
+Rajasthan PCC chief Govind Singh Dotasra, former deputy CM Sachin Pilot, former CM Vasundhara Raje also condoled Mukherjee's death.
+SP chief Akhilesh Yadav and BSP supremo Mayawati described Mukherjee as a "true gem" who was of a "kind nature".

+NCP chief Sharad Pawar said Mukherjee was an esteemed colleague, a fellow parliamentarian and a dear friend.
 Chief Election Commissioner Sunil Arora and former EC Ashok Lavasa expressed condolences over Mukherjee's death, saying the nation has lost an accomplished scholar.

 ALSO READ